-When you think of plants, you might think of the Sansevieria that used to stand on your grandparents’ windowsill, or that cactus in the meeting room.
-But plants are also the steppes and tundras, and the heather on Dartmoor.
-And the forests, and the verges alongside the M6.
-And how about the vegetables that you eat?
-The term ‘kingdom of plants’ is no accident.
-Plants provide us with enormous abundance and riches.
-And we could thank them for that more often.
+When you think of plants, you might think of the Sansevieria that used to sit on your grandparents’ windowsill, or that spiky cactus in the meeting room.
+Yet plants also cover the steppes and tundras, and make our countryside green and picturesque.
+Just think of the heather on Dartmoor, and the forests and verges alongside the M6.
+What about the vegetables that you eat?
+It's no accident that David Attenborough made a documentary called ‘kingdom of plants’.
+These green beings we share our planet with provide us with enormous abundance and riches.
+We could do with thanking them for that more often.

 NO LIFE WITHOUT PLANTS

-Plants are essential for life on Earth.
-The presence of plants releases enough oxygen into the air and provides food.
-As autotrophic organisms (that convert sunlight into energy through their ability to photosynthesise) plants are the main producers of oxygen, and also the basis for most food chains.
-The life of animals on land could only begin after plants had colonised the land.
-Without plants there is therefore no oxygen.
-Without plants there are no animals.
-Without plants there is no food.
-Without plants there is no life.
+Plants are essential for the Earth's survival.
+They release oxygen into the air and provide food for animals.
+As autotrophic organisms (they convert sunlight into energy via their ability to photosynthesise) plants are the world's main producers of oxygen, and also the basis for most food chains.
+In terms of evolution, the existance of animals on land could only occur after plants had got there first.
+Without plants there is no oxygen, no animals and no food.
+No plants — no life.

 WHAT PLANTS DO FOR YOU

-It has now been shown that plants in your home also make your life considerably more pleasant.
-They remove harmful substances from the air in playrooms and regulate the temperature.
-And your children are never too young to discover the benefits of plants with these playful tips.
-Plants also help you to hang on to that holiday feeling for longer, reduces stress throughout the year, and can turn a corner of your home into a Zen refuge.
+It's been shown that plants in your home make your life considerably more pleasant.
+They remove harmful substances from the air in playrooms and other parts of your house, and regulate the temperature to keep you feeling cool.
+Your children are never too young to discover the benefits of plants with these fun tips.
+Plants also help you to hang on to that holiday feeling for longer, reduce stress throughout the year, and can transform a corner of your home into a zen refuge.

-If plants do so much for us, wouldn’t it be nice if we did something in return?
+Because plants do so much for us, wouldn’t it be nice to do something for them in return?
 So give them a loving home.
 Make the effort to get to know these living things.
-Play classical music for them, and say nice things to them.
-They really do thrive on that.
-And secretly it will also give you a boost.
+Play them classical music, and whisper sweet nothings in their leaves.
+They really do thrive on that — and secretly it will also give you a boost too.
 They are alive.
-They are life itself.
+In fact, they're life itself.
 Thanks plants!